RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_003.md

 They invent a special system on the outside of the car.
 When you pull up to the bank drive through, a little robotic arm unfolds from the outside of the car door, gets the pneumatic cylinder, extracts the withdrawal slip, and feeds it into the car.
 You write down everything _except_ your password, then give it back to the robot arm.
 The robot arm takes the slip _and_ the cylinder into an enclosed compartment, then _it_ writes your password in a predetermined location on the slip, puts it in the cylinder, and sends it back through the tube to the bank teller.
-As long as the bank teller knows that they should look for your password _in the place where this new system is going to put it_, the new system is more secure than writting down your password while being spied on by your passenger.
+As long as the arm writes the password in the place where the teller expects it, the new system is more secure than writting down your password while being spied on by your passenger.
 This is optimistic-collaborative security.
 You, and the bank, and the carmaker, all recognize the same problem and decide to tackle it to the best of your ability, but none of you can solve it on your own.
 The carmaker supplies the password-writing device; the bank agrees to standardize the password-location so that the password-writing device can be used, and you use that device when you go through the drive-through.
 If someone doesn't have the new security device, they